barahilia/blog/_posts/2014-10-11-points-on-plane-compression.markdown

 ### Split to 256x256 squares

 Is it possible to have only one byte for coordinate?
-Meaning reduce to a range \[0 ..
+Meaning, reduce to a range \[0 ..
 255\].
-For this we should define the plane to 256x256 squares.
+For this we should split the plane to 256x256 squares.
 Assuming our points doesn't require the entire range \[-30000 ..
 30000\] but crowd inside \[-1280 ..
 1280\] then they fit precisely into 100 sqaures of 256x256 each.
 Inside each such square we need only one byte per coordinate.
-And to define it one needs a header of: `(X, Y)` for the square corner and the number of points in this square.
+And to define it one needs a header of: `(X, Y)` for the square corner and the number of points in this square to specify region in the output stream.
 Then array of twice the number of points bytes will follow, like this:

     X,  Y,  n:  x1, y1; x2, y2; ...; xn, yn
     2B  2B  2B  1B  1B  1B  1B       1B  1B

-    X,  Y,  n: ...
+    X,  Y,  n:  x1, y1; x2, ...
+    2B  2B  2B  1B  1B  1B

 The number of points in one square is less then 50K, hence fit nicely into two bytes.
 In total we have 100 squares * 6 bytes per square header = 600B.
 Then all the points together require 1B * 2 coordinates * 50K points = 100KB
-which with headers gives 101KB.
+which together with headers gives 101KB.

 The encoding part was implemented and can be found in this [Gist](https://gist.github.com/barahilia/0b05006c8e33f453e4f4).